kerryb/timer/outline.md

 * Elixir and the BEAM have their own advantages (out of scope)
 * Example used a single live view and template, but components allow modularisation
+* Also wouldn't put all the business logic in the web app